 But why is sex before or outside or marriage so problematic?
 Presumably as Hebrews 13 says, because it dishonours marriage and ruins the marital bed.
 Why?
 Because it undermines the oneness of marriage, present or future.
 As 1 Corinthians 6:16 reminds us, you are becoming one with whomever you have sex with, even if it’s a prostitute.
-Let me speak frankly to our youth with some advice from Carl Thomas.4C Thomas, ‘5 reasons to keep it buttoned up until you are married’, XXXchurch, 30 October 2014 (viewed 29 September 2015): http://www.xxxchurch.com/thehaps/5-reasons-to-keep-it-buttoned-up-until-you-are-married.html Sex that’s just ‘in the moment’ is often sex where consequences are not considered.
+Let me speak frankly to our youth with some advice from Carl Thomas.
+(C Thomas, ‘5 reasons to keep it buttoned up until you are married’, XXXchurch, 30 October 2014.
+Viewed 29 September 2015).
+Sex that’s just ‘in the moment’ is often sex where consequences are not considered.
 It leads to mistakes.
 Which leads to regret, which can never be undone, though it can be healed.
 Further, it’s hard going á la carte when you marry if you’ve been used to a smorgasbord.
 The impact of sexual history means there will always be unfortunate comparisons.

 I know this may sound counter-intuitive in a day and age where consumption rules, but if your only frame of reference for sex is with your spouse (sex that’s special and intimate), then it’s generally going to be pretty good, and you are not going to be worrying about what else you may be missing out on.

-By contrast, one of Australia’s most respected social commentators, Hugh Mackay, expresses his moral philosophy in Right and Wrong: how to decide for yourself as: “The right answer for me may be different from the right answer for you”.5H Mackay, Right and Wrong: How to decide for yourself, Hodder Headline, Sydney, 2004, p.
-237. When he applies it to relationships, this means:
+By contrast, one of Australia’s most respected social commentators, Hugh Mackay, expresses his moral philosophy in Right and Wrong: how to decide for yourself as: “The right answer for me may be different from the right answer for you”.
+(H Mackay, Right and Wrong: How to decide for yourself, Hodder Headline, Sydney, 2004, p.
+237.)
+When he applies it to relationships, this means:

 When it comes to sex, what do we regard as an acceptable interpretation of the ideal of fidelity?
 Do we mean being faithful to a sexual partner—i.e. having that person as an exclusive partner for as long as the relationship lasts?
-Or do we mean being faithful to ourselves—to our sense of what we believe in, what’s right for us, what values we want to uphold?6Ibid., p.
-122.
+Or do we mean being faithful to ourselves—to our sense of what we believe in, what’s right for us, what values we want to uphold?
+(Ibid., p.
+122.)

-… married people will occasionally fall helplessly (and ‘authentically’) in love with someone else and feel that to ignore such powerful attraction would actually be wrong for them, even though they may feel that leaving the marriage would, in most respects, also be wrong.7Ibid., p.
-120.
+… married people will occasionally fall helplessly (and ‘authentically’) in love with someone else and feel that to ignore such powerful attraction would actually be wrong for them, even though they may feel that leaving the marriage would, in most respects, also be wrong.
+(Ibid., p.
+120.)